tlevine/dada.pink/operations.rst

 Physical data are stored on the laptop and on safe. home actually does have access to these data too, so I might eventually get two separate rsync.net accounts to deal with this.

+Backup pipeline
+^^^^^^^^^^^^^^^^
+Git repositories are naturally backed-up by being checked out in two places.
+The remotes are safe (laptop-level and home-level data), sensitive (nsa-level data), and GitHub (public-level data).

+Larger files get rsynced through home.
+A cron job runs on home to pull specific directories from nsa to home, and a cron job runs on laptop to push specific directories to home.
+Another cron job runs on home to push the entirity of ``~/safe`` to safe.